 Creating a perfect blog post is so much more than slapping a few hundred words on a document and uploading it to your website.

-There’s a craft to writing blog posts that are engaging and fun but also optimized for search engines in a way that’ll bring you more traffic.
+There’s a craft to writing blog posts that are engaging and fun — and yet also optimized for search engines in a way that’ll bring you more traffic.

 If you want to create a blog post that drives traffic and gets people sharing with others, there’s a kind of formula you have to follow.